juju/juju-gui-charm/README.md

 not require any external dependencies.
 The builtin server provides the following functionalities:

-1. It serves the Juju GUI static files, including ETag support and basic server side URL routing.
+1. It serves the Juju GUI static files, including support for ETags and basic server side URL routing.
 2. It supports running the GUI over TLS (HTTPS) or in insecure mode (HTTP).
 3. It redirects secure WebSocket connections established by the browser to the real Juju API endpoint.
 This way the GUI can connect the WebSocket to